 3.5.1.
 "Criteria emissions" means those emission compounds for which limits are set in regional legislation.

+3.5.2.
+Reserved

+3.5.3.
+Reserved

+3.5.4.
+Reserved

+3.5.5.
+Reserved

 3.5.6.
 "Cycle energy demand" means the calculated positive energy required by the vehicle to drive the prescribed cycle.

 3.5.7.
-"Defeat device" means any element of design which senses temperature, vehicle speed, engine rotational speed, drive gear, manifold vacuum or any other parameter for the purpose of activating, modulating, delaying or deactivating the operation of any part of the emission control system that reduces the effectiveness of the emission control system under conditions which may reasonably be expected to be encountered in normal vehicle operation and use.
-Such an element of design shall not be considered a defeat device if:
+"Defeat device" means any element of design which senses temperature, vehicle speed, engine speed (RPM), transmission gear, manifold vacuum or any other parameter for the purpose of activating, modulating, delaying or deactivating the operation of any part of the emission control system, that reduces the effectiveness of the emission control system under conditions which may reasonably be expected to be encountered in normal vehicle operation and use.

-(a) The need for the device is justified in terms of protecting the engine against damage or accident and for safe operation of the vehicle; or

-(b) The device does not function beyond the requirements of engine starting; or

-(c) Conditions are substantially included in the Type 1 test procedures.

 3.5.8.
 "Driver-selectable mode" means a distinct driver-selectable condition which could affect emissions, or fuel and/or energy consumption.

 3.5.9.
+"Predominant mode" for the purpose of this Regulation means a single driver-selectable mode that is always selected when the vehicle is switched on, regardless of the driver-selectable mode in operation when the vehicle was previously shut down, and which cannot be redefined to another mode.
+After the vehicle is switched on, the predominant mode can only be switched to another driver-selectable mode by an intentional action of the driver.

 3.5.10.
 "Reference conditions (with regards to calculating mass emissions)" means the conditions upon which gas densities are based, namely 101.325 kPa and 273.15 K (0 °C).